ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_classification.md

 ### The Sigmoid

-14. Compute the derivative of the natural sigmoid function:
+Q. Compute the derivative of the natural sigmoid function:

 $$
 \sigma(x) = \frac{1}{1+e^{-x}}; \quad \epsilon (0, 1)